-The Greyhound Adoption Program (GAP) is the most well known of GRV’s initiatives aimed at finding loving family homes for greyhounds who have retired from the racetrack.
+The Greyhound Adoption Program (GAP) is the best known of GRV’s initiatives aimed at finding loving family homes for greyhounds who have retired from the racetrack.

-Once a greyhound is ready for adoption, they are carefully matched with a potential home – with staff aiming to minimise the chances of an adoption failing.
-Staff assess a potential adopters expectations, lifestyle and requirements, including whether or not they already have other pets.
+Once a greyhound is ready for adoption, they are carefully matched with a potential home – with staff aiming to maximise the chances of an adoption working well.
+Staff assess a potential adopter’s expectations, lifestyle and requirements, including whether or not they already have other pets.
 Adopters are then paired to a greyhound that is most likely to meet their expectations.
-As not all greyhounds are cat-tolerant, there can sometimes be a wait for those adopters that have pet cats, but there is always the option of fostering a greyhound with the view to adopt.
+As not all greyhounds are cat-tolerant, there can sometimes be a wait for those adopters that have pet cats.

-GRV encourages all owners to seriously consider the ‘end of career’ options for their greyhounds.
+All registered owners must consider the ‘end of career’ options for their greyhounds.
 It may be that you plan to keep your greyhound as a pet yourself or may have family members who are interested in providing your greyhound with a ‘forever’ home.
-If this is not an option for you, then we would ask that you seriously consider the Adoption Program and contact the GAP staff for more information about getting involved.
+If this is not an option for you, then contact GRV’s Racing Services team to book into a GAP pre-entry assessment session.

 Some ways to prepare your greyhound before attending a GAP testing day:

-Afford the greyhound as much time out of work/away from racing as possible – the greater the time between stopping racing and being assessed, the more likely your greyhound is to pass.
+Afford the greyhound as much time out of work/away from racing as possible – 28 days is the minimum requirement for GAP but the greater the time between stopping racing and being assessed, the more likely your greyhound is to pass.

 If you are able to do so safely, gradually expose the greyhound to other breeds of dog in a positive manner.
-Start with large dogs (greyhounds are usually quite comfortable around dogs of a similar size) and work your way down.
-Dogs should always be on-lead and the greyhound should always be muzzled during this socialisation to make sure everyone stays safe.
+Start with large dogs (greyhounds are usually quite comfortable around dogs of a similar size) and work your way down to smaller dogs.
+Both dogs should always be on-leash and the greyhound should always be muzzled during this socialisation to make sure everyone stays safe.

 Where possible allow your greyhound some time in a home environment rather than the kennel environment.
 Let them spend time in a backyard environment and allow them some supervised access into the house to acclimatise them to a home environment.

 Greyhounds are allowed to be represented at a later stage for another assessment.
-GAP staff will be able to give you some advice on things you can do to help your greyhound potentially pass at a later stage.
-In most cases, the greyhounds will fail because they are overly ‘keen’ when they see the small dog moving around and go to chase and grab at him.
-Obviously, if the greyhound is a pet, and is un-muzzled at the local park with a novice owner this is not a safe behaviour!
-Some greyhounds will improve in their reaction once they have had more time away from training and racing and have had the opportunity to meet more small dogs and realise they are not a rabbit or other prey species.
-So in some cases, more gradual exposure and socialisation may help the greyhound pass next time.
+GAP staff will be able to give you some advice on things you can do to help your greyhound potentially be more suitable for adoption at a later stage.
+In most cases, the greyhounds will be deemed as presently unsuitable for entry into GAP because they are overly ‘keen’ when they see the small dog moving around and go to chase and grab at them.
+Obviously, if the greyhound is a pet, and is un-muzzled at the local park with a novice owner this is not a safe behaviour.
+Many greyhounds will improve in their reaction once they have had more time away from training and racing and have had the opportunity to meet more small dogs and realise that they are not a prey species.
+More gradual exposure and socialisation may help the greyhound pass next time.

 Some greyhounds will never be totally safe around small dogs, but this does not mean they cannot be a pet, it just means they won’t qualify for a green GAP collar.
-You can still arrange privately for your greyhound to be re-homed, but it will be required to be muzzled and on leash in the same way that racing dogs are.
+You can still arrange privately for your greyhound to be re-homed, but the dog will be required to be on leash and we would recommend they wear a muzzle in public in the same way that racing dogs are.